MichiKuhl/PONG_IOTA/README.md

 Micropayments PoC

 ### Info
 This is a small side-project of mine.
-It should be a small example of how Microtransactions can work.
+My intention was to show how micropayments can work in a gaming environement.
 If you want to test it without any value payments, just change the payment values in the python.py file.

 This game is tested with Python2.7